lorencecheng/DFM-Check-List/README.md

-Background:
-I am a manufacturing engineer, not a programmer.
-However, I like to study the program.
-In my daily job, I have to deal with different kinds of Excel files.
-And I know some VBA, so I have created some Marco in Excel to open and read several check list.
-But the excel Marco user form run very slow, because every time when I run the Marco it have to open another big size Excel file as check list database.
-I decided to abandon my Excel Marco, and restart with the hot language Python.

-Purpose:
-Build a better maintenance, faster check list with Python.

 Basic Feature:
 	1. Checking items in the user interface is load from database.
 	2. Has version control for every check point modify, new add, del.